 Installing E85 Equipment

-Installing E85 equipment is like installing conventional gasoline equipment.
+Installing E15 and E85 equipment is like installing conventional gasoline equipment.
 The same permits apply.
-Professionals familiar with local conditions and regulations should be consulted before a project begins.
-That's because every fueling location is unique and could require additional steps.
+Professionals familiar with local conditions and regulations should be consulted during project planning because different localities could require additional steps.

 Determine Fueling Specifications

-It's important for a retail station operator or fleet manager to estimate the amount of onsite fuel storage needed.
-It's easier and more cost effective to install a tank that enables future growth than to re-enter a site and disturb operations to add more capacity.
+It's important for a retail station operator or fleet manager to estimate the amount of onsite fuel storage needed and determine if an existing tank is available and compatible.
+If a new tank is necessary, it is easier and more cost effective to install a tank that enables future growth, rather than re-enter a site and disturb operations to add more capacity.
 This is especially true if the cost of a slightly larger tank is minimal.
-Allow room for future growth, and consider allowing nearby fleet operations to share the fueling site with you.
+If it’s a private fueling location, consider allowing nearby fleet operations to share the fueling site with you.

 A fleet operator needs to balance the inventory of fuel to store over the typical 30- to 60-day period.
 Extra per-gallon costs are incurred if fuel is ordered in small or partial loads.
 If there are other fleets or E85 retailers in the area, it may be possible to share transport loads (8,000 gallons or a "milk run").